hwangbro/test/README.md

 ### Configuring your local copy
 * In Git Bash, navigate to the `speedrun-routes` folder with the command `cd speedrun-routes`
+    * To navigate to different folders in Git Bash, you can do `cd <folder_name>` to go into a folder, and `cd ..` to leave that folder.
+    * You can also do `ls` to list the files in the current folder, or `pwd` to list the current directory you are in.
 * Once here, we need to setup our repo to point to the original copy.
 Enter the command `git remote add upstream https://github.com/pokemon-speedrunning/speedrun-routes`
-* Now we our repo is properly setup to start contributing!
+* Now our repo is properly setup to start contributing!

 ### Making changes
 * The first thing you should do when you want to start on a new change is to create a new branch in your repo.
-In Git, branches are like effectively a pointer to a snapshot of your changes.
+In Git, branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new feature or fix a bug - no matter how big or how small - you should spawn a new branch to encapsulate your changes.
 * First, we want to make sure our repo has the latest version of the original copy.
 Enter the command `git fetch upstream main` in your Git Bash shell.
+    * You should be prompted with a window to sign in to your GitHub account.
+Click `Sign in with your browser` and log in.
 * Next, we want to create a new branch.
 Enter the command `git checkout upstream/main -b YOUR_BRANCH_NAME`, where your branch name can be anything you want to call it.
     * For example, I usually name my branches something related to the change I'm working on.
 If I'm updating a beginner guide, I might call it `beginner`.
+* Now that we're here, you can start making changes to the route files you downloaded locally.

+### Submitting a Pull Request
+* In GitHub, a Pull Request represents a proposal to make some changes, and is usually reviewed and approved by someone else.
+To start, we need to upload our changes to our local fork of `speedrun-routes`.
+* In your Git Bash shell, you can go and do a `git add <file_name>` for each file that you changed.
+    * For example, if you changed `docs\gen-1\red-blue\catext\catch-em-all-classic\resources\pokemon-by-index.md`, you would do `git add docs\gen-1\red-blue\catext\catch-em-all-classic\resources\pokemon-by-index.md`
+    * Note that you can tab complete file and folder names when typing this out.
+* After you have added all the files you made changes to, we want to bundle them into a "commit".
+Do this by doing `git commit -m "YOUR DESCRIPTION HERE"`, where you give a short description of your changes.
+    * For example, `git commit -m "Update Moon Rocket fight in Beginner Guide"`
+* Then we want to push this commit back to GitHub.
+Do this by doing a `git push origin`